Special Educational Needs Solicitors

 Special Educational Needs and Disability (SEND) solicitors

-Our Special Educational Needs Solicitors (SEN) have a wide range of experience in providing advice, assistance and support for pupils, parents and young people who require help with SEND matters.
+Our specialist team has a wide range of experience in providing advice, assistance and support for pupils, parents and young people who require help with SEND matters.

-We can help you to understand how the law and guidance can work for you and what steps can be taken to resolve an issue.
-We are focused on finding a resolution that meets your needs to secure the outcome you desire.
-Examples of the areas where we often help include:
+We will help you understand how the law and guidance can work for you, and what steps can be taken to resolve an issue.
+We are focused on finding a resolution that meets your needs, to secure the outcome you desire.

 • Challenging a refusal to assess your child